-Analysis | How many coronavirus deaths each day is acceptable?
+Analysis | How many coronavirus deaths each day are acceptable?

 Conservative commentator Ben Shapiro raised that question Tuesday morning.

-That average of coronavirus deaths presented by Shapiro is a bit higher than The Post has it; our data indicate that we’re now averaging 268 deaths per day.
+That average of coronavirus deaths presented by Shapiro is a bit higher than The Washington Post has it; our data indicates an average of 268 deaths per day as of Monday.
 That’s about in the middle of the range of the estimates from the last flu season — but this, like Shapiro’s examples, is an apples-to-oranges comparison.

 After all, the average number of coronavirus deaths is derived from reported fatalities.
 The flu-season estimate is just that, an estimate based on public health observations.
 The actual number of recorded flu deaths is far lower, with about 8,300 flu deaths tallied by the CDC during the October-to-April season, or about 45 deaths per day.
 That’s one-sixth of the current total for coronavirus.

-It’s also important to note that coronavirus isn’t really comparable to deaths from heart disease, cancer or stroke for the simple reason that it is, in fact, largely preventable.
+It’s also important to note that deaths from the coronavirus aren’t really comparable to deaths from heart disease, cancer or stroke for the simple reason that they are, in fact, largely preventable.
 Were there a vaccine that could prevent cancer and the country still felt comfortable with 1,600 daily deaths, then Shapiro’s point would be much sharper.
 To shrug at more than 300 preventable deaths because of 430 less-preventable ones is misleading.

-Shapiro does then advocate for vaccinations, it’s important to note.
+Shapiro does then advocate vaccinations, it’s important to note.
 But he later comes back to the central question.

 It’s much easier for a random right-wing pundit to suggest that we should just let hundreds of people die a day than it is for an elected official.
-Especially since another of Shapiro’s points — that the vaccine has blunted the death toll as case totals rise — is not as certain as he presents it.
+Especially because another of Shapiro’s points — that the vaccine has blunted the death toll as case totals rise — is not as certain as he presents it.

-We explored this last week, looking at the link between new cases and deaths in the U.S. over the pre-vaccination period of the pandemic.
+We explored this last week, looking at the link between new cases and deaths in the United States over the pre-vaccination period of the pandemic.
 With cases continuing to rise, it’s worth revisiting.

 This is what the pandemic looks like at this point, according to The Post’s aggregated data.
-Cases have begun rising again quickly, in part thanks to the rampant spread of the virus’s delta variant.
+Cases have begun rising again quickly, in part because of the rampant spread of the virus’s delta variant.
 As cases rose, so did hospitalizations.
 The question that follows is whether deaths will as well.

 You can see an uptick in the average number of deaths each day over the past two weeks or so, but it’s not clear whether that’s an anomaly or not.
 If most of the new cases are among the unvaccinated, as the government argues, we would expect hospitalizations and deaths to follow the same established pattern.
-If a substantial portion are among the vaccinated, we’d expect a relatively lower level of hospitalizations and deaths.
+If a substantial portion are among the vaccinated, we would expect a relatively lower level of hospitalizations and deaths.

 There’s been a fairly robust relationship between new cases, hospitalizations and deaths.
 The two-week change in new cases leads the two-week change in hospitalizations by about a week, and the two-week change in deaths by about three weeks.